matthewtodd/matthewtodd.github.io/website/_posts/2007-02-20-capistrano-ext-textdrive.markdown

 set :domain,      'matthewtodd.org'
 {% endhighlight %}

-This is exceedingly pleasing to me, because these are the only 2 settings I'd ever change from app to app -- precisely what belongs in an application-specific configuration file.
+This is exceedingly pleasing to me, because these are the only 2 settings I'd ever change from app to app---precisely what belongs in an application-specific configuration file.

-Herewith, a description of the behavior that <code>require</code> line provides:
+Herewith, a description of the behavior that `require` line provides:

 <h4>textdrive_configure_lighttpd</h4>
 Run this once for your account.